jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

 smallers modules from bigger ones.

 In Rich Hickey's talk, [Simplicity Matters](https://www.youtube.com/watch?v=rI8tNMsozo0), he talks about how making things easy means bringing it near to our capabilities.
-In this sense, we *need* to break problems down to the size that will fit into our heads.
+In this sense, we *need* to break problems down to a size that can fit in our heads.

 In Flux, we can partition the functions of a component into two distinct groups: